ScarletPachydermDev/gridge-desktop/README.md

 Every shortcut Gridge creates launches through Microsoft Edge, not a regular system browser or a bundled Electron window.
 That's a deliberate choice, not a default: **Edge is the only browser on Linux licensed to decode Dolby Digital Plus and Dolby Atmos audio.** Google never licensed those codecs into open-source Chromium, so every other Chromium-based browser (Chrome, Brave, Vivaldi, or a bundled Electron build) inherits the same gap.

 This isn't a hypothetical edge case -- plenty of mainstream streaming catalogs use Dolby Atmos/Plus as its sole audio track for supported titles (a large chunk of Disney+'s Marvel/Star Wars library, for instance).
-When a browser without codec support hits one of these tracks, we get an error or no error at all: video keeps playing, but the audio silently fails or drops out, which is a much worse experience than a browser refusing to load the page.
-Edge is the one browser that avoids this entirely, so it's the only one Gridge shells out to.
+When a browser without codec support hits one of these tracks, we get an error or no error at all: video keeps playing, but the audio silently fails or drops out.

 Edge shares one profile across every shortcut Gridge creates, so logins, addons and saved sessions from one streaming service carry over to the others automatically -- you only sign in once per service, not once per shortcut.